American Kidney Fund policy agenda

 There are longstanding health disparities in the U.S. — differences in health outcomes and health care among groups of people related to their race, ethnicity, age, disability, gender, geographic location, socioeconomic status and sexual orientation.
 Kidney failure (end-stage renal disease or ESRD) disproportionately impacts minority populations: Black Americans make up just 13 percent of the U.S. population, but they account for 35 percent of Americans with kidney failure and are 3.4 times more likely than white Americans to develop kidney failure.
 Native Americans are 1.9 times, and Asian Americans are 1.3 times, more likely than white Americans to develop kidney failure.
 People of Hispanic ethnicity are 1.5 times more likely to develop kidney failure than non-Hispanics.

 Encouraging organ donation and supporting kidney transplants

-A kidney transplant is considered the best treatment option for many people facing kidney failure because it can increase their chances of living a longer, healthier life.
-However, the number of people on the organ transplant waiting list is great — about 108,000 Americans are on the list, with nearly 85 percent of those in need of a kidney.
+Kidney transplantation is considered the best treatment option for people facing kidney failure because it can increase their chances of living a longer, healthier life.
+However, the number of people on the organ transplant waiting list is great — about 105,000 Americans are on the list, with 86 percent of those in need of a kidney.
 Many will die before they receive one because of the dire shortage of kidneys for transplant.

 Improving early detection of kidney disease and addressing the unknown causes of kidney disease